 Participate in the Great Sunflower Project and join over 100,000 citizen scientists across North America and collect samples to help San Francisco State University entomologists understand the impact of struggling bee populations.

 Plant Lemon Queen sunflowers and help collect decisive data.
 Get free Lemon Queen sunflower seeds by visiting our homepage.
-Add an item to your cart to see the option “Add a free packet” or click “What’s the buzz” for directions for free seeds without ordering.
+Add an item to your cart to see the option “Add a free packet”.

 You can start sowing Lemon Queen sunflower seeds 1-2 weeks after last Spring frost and until 3 months before the Autumn frost.
 Lemon Queen sunflowers live for approximately 90 days.
 Plant seeds ½” deep, 12-18” apart.
 The sunflowers bloom mid to late into the growing season, grow 5-8’ tall, and have a 6’ spread.